-The price of gold has been quite volatile in 2023 so far.
-After rallying to over US\$2,050 per ounce, near an all time high, gold weakened but ended closing out the first half of the year up 5% (Refinitiv Eikon Historical Data).
+The price of gold traded in a range between \$1,800USD and slightly north of \$2,000USD for most of 2023, closing the year towards the high end of the range (Bloomberg data).
 Gold often trades in the opposite direction of the US dollar.
-The US dollar peaked last November against global currencies and has generally been weaker since then, providing strength to gold (Refinitiv Eikon Historic data).
+The US dollar rose from July through early November against global currencies and has softened since then, providing support for the price of gold (Bloomerg data).
 Since gold is traded in US dollars, when the dollar weakens it becomes less expensive for people in other countries, theoretically increasing demand.
 Many nations that are at odds with the US have started buying gold as a way to diversify their US dollar holdings (watcher.guru May 10, 2023, "Nations Buying Gold in a Move To End Reliance On The US Dollar").
-In fact 2022 saw a record amount of central bank gold buying (Mining.com February 8, 2023, "2022 Was Record Year for Central Bank Buying, WGC Confirms").
-As gold producers announced their first quarter results a trend the Portfolio Manager is starting to notice, and will continue to monitor, has been rising production costs.
-Much like the rest of the economy, higher oil and gasoline prices are having a negative effect on the energy intensive mining industry.
+2022 saw a record amount of central bank gold buying (Mining.com February 8, 2023, "2022 Was Record Year for Central Bank Buying, WGC Confirms").
+Much like the rest of the economy, higher sustained oil and gasoline prices are having a negative effect on the energy intensive mining industry and has contributed to rising production costs, a trend the Portfolio Manager continues to monitor.
 For clarification purposes, exploration for precious metals does not qualify for the Critical Minerals Exploration Tax Credit.